Baldwin–Kennedy meeting: Events of the meeting

+Reactions in the press

+The morning of the meeting, Baldwin sat for an interview with New York Times columnist Lewis Funke to discuss Baldwin's play Blues for Mister Charlie.
+According to Funke, Baldwin told him that he had met with Kennedy and Burke Marshall the previous day, and would attend a secret meeting with Kennedy that day.
+Funke recalled that he asked Baldwin if he could share this with the Times, and Baldwin said he didn't mind.

+The New York Times published a short notice about the meeting the day after it occurred, titled "Robert Kennedy Consults Negroes Here About North".
+It included photos of Baldwin and Hansberry, labeling them "angry young Negroes".
+Hansberry also told reporters that she did not want the meeting to be used merely as a photo-op for Cold War goals.

-Though billed as off-the-record, details of the meeting were recounted a few weeks later in The New York Times in an article by James Reston about the Kennedy administration's approach to race relations.
+Though billed as off-the-record, details of the meeting were recounted a few weeks later in another New York Times article by James Reston about the Kennedy administration's approach to race relations.
 Reston's summary provides only Robert Kennedy's perspective on the meeting, offering his appraisal that the problem was one of both "militant Negro and white leaders" and stating that the attorney general "apparently has little faith in the quieter moderate leaders of both races."

 As Clarence Jones served as the attorney representing Martin Luther King Jr. at the meeting, he strongly disputed Reston's account of the meeting and issued a detailed, four-page letter to the editor of the New York Times, with copy to Robert Kennedy, providing his alternative assessment of the meeting.
 Directly challenging the perception given in Reston's coverage of the meeting, that "a lawyer for Dr. King had remained silent throughout the meeting (the implication being as a 'moderate' such a lawyer was intimidated from speaking)," Jones summarized four areas of discussion in which he had actively engaged with the Attorney General during the meeting.

 Specifically, Jones notes that he had requested that the President personally accompany University of Alabama students as a way to help assure successful integration.
 He directed the Attorney General's attention to the appointment of certain judges by his administration who, in Jones' opinion, "had openly and avowedly, prior to their appointment, indicated their flagrant segregationist views."
 He raised the idea of the President making a series of televised speeches addressing the elimination of segregation and discrimination.
 Finally, he participated in the discussion of the role and effectiveness of some white Southern FBI agents in civil rights cases.